946923759/replicant/syntax.md

 **Syntax is not standard!
 If something doesn't work, that's not my problem!**

-# /
-Special opcode that gets turned into speaker & msg internally.
-Sets speaker and message in one line.

-Example: `/Kyuushou	Hello world!`

 # `#`
 Anything starting with # will not get compiled in.
 Instead, you can use two 'special' commands with #.
 You are free to use # for anything other than these two commands, of course.

 ex. `#This is a comment`

 ## #NEXT
 Set the next cutscene manually.
+Because it does not support branching or logic, this isn't nearly as useful as using `next` opcode (but that isn't implemented yet).

 ## #LANGUAGES
 Set the language order if this cutscene has multiple languages.

+Languages match the ISO-639-1 standard: https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes

+CH is also aliased to ZH and JP is aliased to JA.
+Because I am clearly not an expert at language standards.

+You will usually see `#LANGUAGES	KEY	EN	ZH	JA	PT` at the top of the story scripts included in the VN engine.

+If an unsupported language is selected in the options and the file doesn't have that language, it will fall back to the first column.

+# /
+Special opcode that gets turned into speaker & msg internally.
+Sets speaker and message in one line.

+Example: `/Kyuushou	Hello world!`

 # tn
 If used right before a message, display a translation note button that can be clicked or viewed by holding shift.